 A scene from the Leben der heiligen Altväter (1482)

 There’s a lot to say about the theory and practice of endorsing a book, and there are many temptations to cut corners on the craft of it.
-While it’s tempting to reduce endorsement to its merely commercial goals, I consistently think of it under the heading of publication in the sense of making theological work public: helping it find its audience, clueing in readers to what is in the book and why I think it matters.
+While it’s tempting to reduce endorsement to its merely commercial goals, I consistently think of it instead under the heading of publication in the sense of making theological work public: helping it find its audience, clueing in readers to what is in the book and why I think it matters.

 I have tried to keep myself honest about the whole process of blurbing simply by keeping a list of every book I’ve ever endorsed.
-I post them all here to add another layer of accountability.
+I post them all here to add another layer of personal accountability.

 Frederick Christian Bauerschmidt, The Essential Summa Theologiae: A Reader and Commentary (2nd ed; Baker Academic, 2021)